Manpreetzcode/CMS-Dashboard-MERN-Stack/README.md

 Note:-

-In order to add a post you need to create One category first
+In order to add a post you need to create one category first.

 ---